opnfv/kvmfornfv/docs/userguide/pcm_utility.userguide.rst

 |                    - System Memory Throughput(MB/s):  72140.62                |
 +-------------------------------------------------------------------------------+

-pcm-memory.x in KVMFORNFV:
+pcm-memory.x in KVM4NFV:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-pcm-memory is a part of KVMFORNFV in D release.pcm-memory.x will be executed with delay of 60 seconds
+pcm-memory is a part of KVM4NFV in D release.pcm-memory.x will be executed with delay of 60 seconds
 before starting every testcase to monitor the memory traffic intensity which was handled in
 collect_MBWInfo function .The memory bandwidth information will be collected into the logs through
 the testcase updating every 60 seconds.